-DID YOU KNOW OUR OPTOMETRISTS CAN PROVIDE YOU WITH A MEDICAL EYE EXAM?
+DID YOU KNOW YOUR OPTOMETRISTS CAN PROVIDE YOU WITH A MEDICAL EYE EXAM?

 Optometry training covers the entire spectrum of eye care.
-Optometrists are trained to do thorough eye exams, prescribe glasses or contact lenses, offer medical treatment for several eye problems, and participate in pre- and post-operative care for eye surgeries such as Lasik and cataract surgery performed by an ophthalmologist.
+Optometrists are trained to do thorough eye exams, prescribe glasses or contact lenses, offer medical treatment for several eye diseases and participate in pre- and post-operative care for eye surgeries such as LASIK and cataract surgery.

 Medical Eye Exams Include Screening for:

-Cornea and External Disease: Diagnosing and treating diseases related to the cornea, sclera and eyelids such as corneal ulcers, conjunctivitis, hordeolum/stye, blepharitis, dry eye syndrome and more.
+Cornea and External Disease: Dr. Sager and Dr. Mansito diagnose and treat diseases related to the cornea, sclera and eyelids such as corneal ulcers, conjunctivitis, hordeolum/style, blepharitis, dry eye syndrome and more.

-Glaucoma: Diagnosing, managing and providing treatment of glaucoma and other age-related vision disorders that can create optic nerve damage due to increased ocular pressure.
+Glaucoma: Diagnosing, managing and providing treatment for glaucoma, a disease that can create optic nerve damage due to increased ocular pressure.

 Diabetic Retinopathy: If you have diabetes it's important that you have a yearly dilated eye exam in order to determine if your diabetes is affecting the back of your eyes, the retina.
-Our doctors are able to diagnose and manage diabetic retinopathy and, when necessary, refer to a retinal specialist for treatment.
-In addition, your optometrist works with other health professionals, such as primary care physicians and endocrinologists, to provide continuity of patient care for patients who have systemic diabetes.
+Our doctors are able to diagnose and manage diabetic retinopathy.
+In addition, our doctors at SAGER EYE CARE CENTER work with other health care professionals, such as primary care physicians and endocrinologists, to provide continuity of patient care for patients who have systemic diabetes.

 Macular Degeneration: This is a disease that affects the central part of your vision.
-Our doctors are able to diagnose and manage macular degeneration by examining the back of the eye, the retina, and by running special testing such as an OCT Retinal Scan which shows the health of the different layers of the macula.
-Our optometrists work with retinal specialists when treatment for macular degeneration is necessary.
+Dr. Sager and Dr. Mansito are able to diagnose and manage macular degeneration by examining the back of the eye, the retina, and by running special testing such as an OCT Retinal Scan which shows the different layers of the macula.

 Pediatric Eye Care: There is more to vision than seeing 20/20.
 During a pediatric eye exam, your doctor examines the child's binocular vision to determine if the eyes are working together.
-Our optometrists are able to diagnose strabismus and amblyopia, to provide therapy treatment and, in some cases, refer a patient to a specialist when strabismus surgery is indicated.
+The doctors at SAGER EYE CARE CENTER are able to diagnose strabismus and amblyopia, to provide therapy treatment and, in some cases, refer a patient to a specialist when strabismus surgery is indicated.